 No. Every day we are told by customers about the various situations they are in.
 But as a business, to be able to run PetCloud, we need to be able to pay for our own operating expenses.
-We are not a charity and do not get given donations or receive government funding.
+We aren't a charity and don't get given donations or receive government funding.

 If you are in a situation where you don't have a job and can't afford pet sitting but need someone to care for your pet, try this:

 - Build a Pet Resume.
 It will boost your chances of a landlord accepting your pet into a rental property.

 - If you are in a Domestic Violence Situation, RSPCA Qld has a Pets in Crisis Program where they partner with DV Connect to help you find temporary care if you have a genuine situation.

 - If you have become homeless, due to a DV situation, contact White Caravan or CityCare or DV Connect or call the Govt Homeless Hotline: 1800 474 753 or try the facebook group: Women Wide Network for Share Accommodation

 - Join local community facebook groups and jobs groups and state you are looking for work.

 - Try flat sharing to decrease your expenses, rather than living on your own.